ThrillStays

 Updated for 2026 — Accurate as of February 2026.

 I have paddled touring SUPs on three continents over the past three years, from the lakes of Sweden to the coastline of Croatia to the rivers of British Columbia.
 This guide covers the best SUP touring routes in the world and everything you need to know to plan your first multi-day paddleboard trip.
+The 2026 season is particularly exciting: Starboard’s 2026 Adventure team is finalizing new expedition routes, and Red Paddle Co has an ongoing expedition through Chile’s Southern Fjords that is redefining what a touring board can do.

 Lake District, England (2-4 Days)

 The English Lake District’s interconnected lakes and rivers offer some of the best inland SUP touring in Europe.
-Windermere, England’s largest natural lake at 17 km long, is the classic introductory tour: you can paddle the full length in a long day or take two to three days, camping at wild spots along the shore and stopping at lakeside pubs for lunch.
+Windermere, England’s largest natural lake at 17 km long, is the classic introductory tour: paddle the full length in a long day or take two to three days, camping at wild spots along the shore and stopping at lakeside pubs for lunch.

 For a more ambitious route, the Four Lakes Tour connects Windermere, Ambleside, Rydal Water, and Grasmere through a combination of paddling and short portages (carrying your board overland between lakes).
 The scenery is quintessentially English: green fells, dry stone walls, sheep pastures, and Victorian boathouses.